-Access to Infrastructure:

-Access to the Alastria blockchain infrastructure (two different networks, T Network based on GoQuorum and B Network based on Hyperledger Besu), compliant with Ethereum, for demonstration purposes, will be provided to the Applicants that request to use it for testing their proposed solution.
-This will be made available by Alastria through TrustChain, at no cost for the third-party innovators selected, in a BaaS model without requiring that the Applicants install their own blockchain node.

-Use of token:

-The TrustChain consortium understands that the ultimate value of a new and innovative application should be shown in business context, for example, by demonstrating that the users (physical persons or companies) are willing to pay for using the service.
-In this context, the TrustChain core consortium partners are willing to consider the possibility of issuing a crypto-token for the purpose of demonstration of the applications' business value, should such an interest be expressed by the applicants.

-Business support services:

-To support the third-party innovators to exploit their use cases and successfully reach the market, different training events and sessions with mentors will be organised.
-Depending on the team profile, aspects such as Value Proposition, pitching or IPR (among others) will be addressed.

-Communication support services:

-Major visibility, promotion and networking opportunities are offered as part of the TrustChain project and the Next Generation Internet initiative.
-Selected third party innovators will:

-- have access to communication tool kits and co-branding materials, - o be showcased in the TrustChain project website, - o be interviewed and promoted on relevant media channels, - o be invited to participate in top events, and - o connect with a vibrant ecosystem of innovators, investors, industry players and public authorities.
+- o Access to Infrastructure: Applicants will be provided with Alastria blockchain infrastructure (two different networks, T Network based on GoQuorum and B Network based on Hyperledger Besu), compliant with Ethereum, for demonstration purposes for those that may request to use it for testing their proposed solution.
+This will be made available by Alastria through TRUSTCHAIN, at no cost for the third-party innovators selected, in a BaaS model without need for them to install any blockchain node. - Use of token: The TRUSTCHAIN consortium understands that the ultimate value of a new and innovative application should be shown in business context, for example, by demonstrating that the users (physical persons or companies) are willing to pay for using the service.
+In this context, the TRUSTCHAIN core consortium partners are willing to consider the possibility of issuing a cryptotoken for the purpose of demonstration of the applications' business value, should such an interest be expressed by the applicants. - o Business support services: To support the selected third-party innovators to exploit their use cases and successfully reach the market, different trainings and sessions with mentors will be organised.
+Depending on the team profile, aspects such as Value Proposition, pitching or IPR (among others) will be explored. - o Communication support services: Major visibility, promotion and networking opportunities are offered as part of the TRUSTCHAIN project and the Next Generation Internet initiative.
+Selected third party innovators will: - have access to communication tool kits and co-branding materials, - o be showcased in the TRUSTCHAIN project website, - o be interviewed and promoted on relevant media channels. - o be invited to participate in top events. - o connect with a vibrant ecosystem of innovators, investors, industry players and public authorities.

+Each third party selected will be assigned one or more mentors from the TRUSTCHAIN consortium to follow their progress and support them with specific expertise (technical, user centric, legal aspects, business aspects) all along their project on a regular basis.